CourtHans/learning-journal/README.md

 2. Persisting in the face of obstacles
 3. Being comfortable with discomfort

-Although when you need a break, it *can* be entertaining to watch [Funny Fail Videos on YouTube](https://www.youtube.com/watch?v=2aK8hy50fS4). :high_brightness:
+Although when you need a break, it *can* be entertaining to watch [Funny Fail Videos on YouTube](https://www.youtube.com/watch?v=2aK8hy50fS4).

 ### Class 01: Markdown

-Markdown is a "lightweight markup language" that allows us to work quickly.
+Markdown is a "lightweight markup language" that allows us to work quickly and “makes styled collaborative editing easy.”
+Mostly, Markdown is just regular text with a few non-alphabetic characters thrown in, like `#` and `*`.
+What can you do when you’re stuck or can’t remember how to markup for a certain desired result?
+[Google](www.google.com), of course.

+__A few examples:__
+-	`*This text will be italic*` will shoup up like this: *This text will be italic.*
+-	To insert a hyperlink, employ box brackets `[ ]` around the text you wish to display, and parentheses `( )` around the url.

+*Example*
+>`[Google](www.google.com)` will show up like this [Google](www.google.com),

+GitHub pages provide a simple, elegant solution for sharing your work, collaborating with teams on a project, and document progress.
+For further customization, you can employ Jekyll.
+You can visit [https://pages.github.com/](https://pages.github.com/) to learn more.

+Research for tomorrow: which is better for a numbered list – using the same numeral (all “1s”) or using the proper ordinals (1, 2, 3) and why?

+_Homework_
+-	[ ] Read ahead
+-	[ ] Research lists
+-	[x] Experiment with markup
+-	[ ] write down/bring questions to class
+-	[ ] take quiz